GabrielMalakias/recipex/README.md

 ### How it works

-There is a Genserver named worker that given the interval configured.
+There is a Genserver named worker that given the interval configured it pulls data from the API.
 It can be configured in the following way:
 ```elixir
 config :recipex, cache_expiration: :timer.seconds(30)
 ```